Your Ultimate Guide to the Adoption Hospital Experience [Everything You Need to Know]

 Is it better to fly or drive?
 The most important thing to do is to get to the hospital as soon as possible.
 Because of this, it’s a good idea to plan out your trip ahead of time to determine which would be quicker.
 If you’re thinking of flying, remember to factor in time for layovers.
 And if you’re driving, don’t forget to account for rush hour traffic.

 We’re sure that you, like most people, have a lot of questions when it comes to the hospital adoption process.
-To make it easy, we’ve also included a section for any general questions about what adoptive parents and prospective birth parents need to know before traveling to the hospital.
+To make it easy, we’ve included a list of general questions about what adoptive parents and prospective birth parents need to know before traveling to the hospital.

 Where does the baby stay in the hospital when adopted?

 Please remember that situations can and do change at the hospital.
-For example, the prospective birth mother might decide that she doesn’t want a lot of contact while she’s making her adoption plan, then change her mind after the birth and decide to have the baby in her own room.
-It’s important to be flexible and patient after you arrive at the hospital just in case plans change.
+For example, the prospective birth mother might decide that she doesn’t want much contact while she’s making her adoption plan, then change her mind after the birth and decide to have the baby in her room.
+It’s important for adoptive parents to be flexible and patient after they arrive at the hospital just in case plans change.

 What should you bring with you?